Roster Changes Announced for 2023 Bell AHL All-Star Classic

 • Discuss this story on the American Hockey League message board...

-- Ruslan Iskhakov Added to Atlantic Division Roster for the 2023 AHL All-Star Classic - Bridgeport Islanders
+- Ronnie Attard Named to AHL All-Star Classic - Lehigh Valley Phantoms

 - Roster Changes Announced for 2023 Bell AHL All-Star Classic - AHL